alec-borman/open-sovereign-education/docs/SPEC.md

 ### Issue #1: "The Governance Mirage" — Who Really Decides?

-**Resolution:** Adopted **Two-House Governance Model** (Annex C).
+**Resolution:** Adopted **Two-House Governance Model** (Section 7.2).
 Technical decisions are made by implementers via rough consensus; political/funding decisions by a representative council with supermajority rules.
 This separates technical evolution from political capture.

 ### Issue #2: "The Invariant Kernel is Not Neutral" — Pedagogical Colonialism